 As we zoom out to the larger culture and its influence upon public values, we face a tiresome ideological war reflecting this core debate over the family’s desired role.
 Depending on one’s position on that issue, all others splinter along the same lines of a postmodernist use of social science to advance its theories of social exploitation and the subterranean applications of power versus a traditionalist and often religiously-based defense of tradition struggling against further erosion.
 Social media, movies and video games, music, the corporate news: it is all colored as being either a net positive or a net negative on values, but the assumptions of proponents on either side are never laid bare.
 So let’s examine their nature as we would any putative claim to truth and goodness.

 Cultural consensus is a diffuse sort of authority that in the current moral disarray is based at times on belief and at times on trust, meaning its warrant is for some issues or for some persons coherentist and for others correspondentist (see “Pure, Poor Knowledge Systems”).
-When we slice it along this fault line, we expect that persons will defend some cultural imperatives as beliefs, even matters of taste or opinion, and others as the kind of soft reasoning characteristic of all trust in institutions discussed in chapter five.
+When we slice it along this fault line, we expect that persons will defend some cultural imperatives as beliefs, even matters of taste or opinion, and others as the kind of surrender of agency characteristic of all trust in institutions.
 Some mores rooted in pre-modern religious authority have so ingrained themselves in the culture that they are seldom inspected until some competing religious authority challenges them.
 The cozy relationship between Christmas traditions and the larger culture, for instance, was absorbed so thoroughly that it has been difficult to untangle and in some cases was even enshrined in the strongest of all cultural values: positive law.
-Legal justifications are the subject of chapter seven, so let us consider for now only values that act upon persons with the force of custom rather than law.
-And considering the coherentist structures of beliefs, I think it safe to regard them with the same degree of skeptical interrogation as one might direct at belief in general and religious beliefs in particular.
-The unavoidable conclusion might disappoint traditionalists who consider their ancestors’ ways sufficient justification for their perpetual adoption by the entire culture, but since religious believers have been traveling that road for several centuries, it should be a familiar disappointment to conservatives who refuse to see it as a dead end in a multi-vocal culture.
+This kind of valuation has been found wanting, and has faced the same degree of skeptical interrogation as one might direct at belief in general and religious beliefs in particular.
+The unavoidable conclusion might disappoint traditionalists who consider their ancestors’ ways sufficient justification for their perpetual adoption by all of society, but since religious authorities have been pushed back down that road for several centuries, it should be a familiar disappointment to conservatives who refuse to see it as a dead end in a multi-vocal culture.

 Only one source of consensus has escaped this purgatory: general cultural values based upon expertise or some empirical utility.